Psychodynamic Therapy

 Meet the specialists

-— Lily Robertson, Marriage & Family Therapist in Los Angeles, CA
+— Alexa Golding, Licensed Marriage & Family Therapist in Los Angeles, CA

 I was trained in psychodynamic practice as a student at LMU and intern at Airport Marina Counseling Service.
 I enjoy integrating the depth-oriented work of psychodynamic theory with art therapy, allowing the subconscious mind to come forward in each session.
 Through psychodynamic interventions, I can assist you to reveal deep-seated sources of anxiety, blocks around fulfilling your base needs and instincts, and issues with sexual drive.
 This work often results in a stronger sense of self.